 About The Hidden Life of Trees book

-Trees have friends, feel loneliness, scream with pain and communicate underground via the “woodwide web”.
-Some act as parents and good neighbours.
+Trees have friends, feel loneliness, scream with pain, and communicate underground via the “wood wide web.”
+Some act as parents and good neighbors.
 Others do more than just throw shade – they’re brutal bullies to rival species.
 The young ones take risks with their drinking and leaf-dropping then remember the hard lessons from their mistakes.
 It’s a hard-knock life.

 Through rich language highlighting the interconnectedness of forest ecosystems, the book offers fascinating insights about the fungal communication highway known as the “wood wide web,” the difficult life lessons learned in tree school, the hard-working natural cleanup crews that recycle dying trees, and much more.